sydasif/ansible-networking-lab/README.md

 **Tasks:** Tasks are actions that running by ansible.

-**Playbooks:** Playbooks Contains a list of actions that can be in the playbook by order.
-The playbook file is written in YAML.
+**Playbooks:** Playbooks Contains a list of actions that can be in the playbook.

 ## [Ansible for Network Automation](https://docs.ansible.com/ansible/2.9/network/index.html)

 As with other automation tools, Ansible started out by managing servers before expanding its ability to manage networking equipment.
-For the most part, the modules and what Ansible refers to as the 'playbooks' are similar between server modules and network modules, with differences.
+For the most part, the modules and what Ansible refers to as the 'playbooks' are similar between server modules and network modules, with some differences.

 ## Getting Started with Ansible for Network Automation